-If you are thinking about perhaps doing some renovations in the hope of increasing the value of your home in order to sell it, or just curious as to why the value doesn’t seem to be increasing as much over time as others seems to be, here are several variables that might be impacting your home’s resale value.
+If you are thinking maybe now is the time to do some renovations to possibly increase the value of your home in order to sell it, or maybe you are just curious as to why the value of your home doesn’t seem to be increasing as much as others seems to be, here are several variables that might be affecting your home’s resale value.

 Location, location, location.

-If your home is located closer to a busy street or highway, has a large vacant lot next to it or a home not kept up very well, not within walking distance to anything…..poor home placement has an effect on value.
-And sometimes there’s not a whole lot you can do about it.
+If your home is close to a busy street or highway, has a large vacant lot next to it or a home that has not been kept up very well, not within walking distance to anything…..poor placement has an effect on value.
+Unfortunately, there’s often not a whole lot you can do about it.
 This is why two identical homes in the same neighborhood can have very different listing values.
 If one home is on a cul-de-sac and the other backs up to a four-way intersection, you know which one will sell for more.
-Conversely, if you’ve sat on a property that has seen infrastructure spring up all around it recently neighborhood features, you could see a nice jump in perceived market value, particularly if the specs of your home appeal to those looking for walkable neighborhood.
+Conversely, if you’ve sat on a property that has seen infrastructure spring up all around it recently, you could see an increase in market value, particularly if the specs of your home appeal to those looking for a walkable neighborhood.

 Age of your home.

-Older homes often have a lot of character that many buyers love (original wood flooring, beautiful molding, stained glass windows, historic charm).
-But newer homes are fresh and seldom need renovations.
+Older homes often have a lot of character that many buyers love, such as original wood flooring, beautiful molding, stained glass windows, historic charm, etc. But newer homes are fresh and seldom need renovations.
 Both are in demand, but a house that is 30 or 40 years old holds a lot less sway over discriminating shoppers, especially if the layout is odd or dated.
-Plus an older home is likely to need money put into it sooner than a new construction (think furnace, plumbing issues, etc.)
+Renovation is often needed on an older home to update the interior, and is likely to need money put into it sooner than a new construction for things like a furnace, plumbing issues, etc.

 If the look of your home reflects what was in vogue a decade or more ago, this may cause current buyers to turn up their noses and walk away.
 In the early 2000s, dark cabinets and wall-to-wall cabinets were popular.
-Nowadays, lighter colors and hardwood flooring are in vogue.
-Does this mean that you should undertake a major renovation to increase your net return?
-Not necessarily.
+Nowadays, lighter colors and hardwood flooring are popular.
+This does not mean, however, that you should undertake a major renovation to increase your net return.
 “I almost always advise sellers to improve their property rather than fully renovate and then price accordingly,” says real estate agent Nicholas Palance.
 “Fresh paint and flowers spruce up the place for pennies on the dollar.”

-Likewise, renovations that are very specific to your taste may not appeal to anyone else, such as renovating your kitchen to include frosted glass cabinets and an avocado-green refrigerator.
+Likewise, renovations that are very specific to your taste may not appeal to anyone else, such as renovating your kitchen to include frosted glass cabinets.
 The risk is that you won’t find anyone else who shares your taste.
 “Most buyers want to put their own stamp on their new home rather than pay a premium for your renovation,” says Palance.
 If buyers can’t see past your personal sense of style, your home can sit on the market for months or longer.

 Your home’s history

 Has anything happened in or near your home recently or in the past?
-As much as you may not think this is important, your home’s history can have a negative effect on a buyer’s perception of it.
-Was your home once flooded during a storm and suffered mold as a result?
-Does or did your neighborhood have a problem with crime?
+Sad to say, your home’s history can have a negative effect on a buyer’s perception of it.
+Was your home flooded during a storm at one point and suffered mold as a result?
+Is or was there a history of crime in your area?
 Was there a fire on or near the property?
-It’s impossible to erase details of your home that can be found in public record what sellers try to hide.
+You cannot erase details of your home that can be found in public record what sellers try to hide.
 Savvy buyers do their research, and may not be eager to buy into your home’s history.